 Why is this medication prescribed?

-Meprobamate is used to treat anxiety disorders or for short-term relief of the symptoms of anxiety.
+Meprobamate is used to treat anxiety disorders or for short-term relief of the symptoms of anxiety in adults and children 6 years of age and older.
 Meprobamate is in a class of medications called tranquilizers.
 It works by slowing activity in the brain to allow for relaxation.

 How should this medicine be used?

-Meprobamate comes as a tablet and extended-release (long-acting) capsule to take by mouth.
-It usually is taken two to four times a day.
+Meprobamate comes as a tablet to take by mouth.
+It usually is taken 2 to 3 times a day in children and 3 to 4 times a day in adults.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take meprobamate exactly as directed.

 Meprobamate can be habit-forming, do not take a larger dose, take it more often, or for a longer period than your doctor tells you to.
 Do not stop taking this medication without talking to your doctor, especially if you have been taking it for a long time.
 Your doctor probably will decrease your dose gradually.